So hot in ‘ere!

 These funny-looking air hoses are called Noggles and parents swear by them.
 They deliver air to anywhere in your car, especially to rear-facing kiddos who don’t get direct ventilation.
 Works with a/c in the summer and heat in the winter, huzzah!
 Great for older cars that don’t have back seat vents.

 More tools for keeping cool: the best-selling Cooling Towel by Ergodyne.
 All you need to do is wet it (run it under the tap for one minute), and you can re-use it throughout the day.
-Bring this one to Disney in August– you won’t regret it.
+Bring this one out on a scorcher in August — you won’t regret it.

 This affordable plastic bottle uses special insulated foil to keep liquids cold.
 Unlike heavy stainless steel water bottles, this one’s easy for little ones to drink from, and the opening is large enough to fit ice.
 We have three and use them almost daily.